timofeymukha/openfoam_ci/README.md

 Demonstrating how one can use CI tools to test openfoam code compilation.
 There is a workflow for Github Actions and Cirrus CI included, both test compiling a dummy application with `wmake`.

-Thanks to Alberto Passalacqua for helping with this!
+Thanks to Alberto Passalacqua and Mark Olesen for helping with this!